jwatzek/minimal-mistakes/_pages/bio.md

 permalink: /bio/
 header:
   image: vervets.jpg
 excerpt: I'm a PhD student in the Cognitive Sciences programme at Georgia State University.
-I work with Sarah Brosnan at the Comparative Economics and Behavioral Studies Lab (CEBUS Lab) and with Eyal Aharoni at the Cooperation, Conflict, & Cognition Lab (CCC Lab).
+I mainly work with Sarah Brosnan at the Laboratory for Comparative Economics and Behavioral Studies Lab (CEBUS Lab).
 ---

 <!-- {% include toc title=page.title %} -->